Helloi am Wypke Jannette Walen, teacher at the Breitner Academie (Amsterdam University of the Arts) & photographer in Amsterdam.

 - master of Fine Arts, Sandberg Instituut, graduated 2009

 - bachelor of Arts in Education, Academie voor Beeldende Vorming, Amsterdam University of the Arts, graduated 2004

-- 2008-present, lecturer Breitner Academie, Amsterdam University of the Arts
+- 2008-present, teacher Breitner Academie, Amsterdam University of the Arts

 - 2004-2014, museum guide Foam